inikep/lizard/lib/README.md

 Other files present in the directory are not source code.
 There are :

  - LICENSE : contains the BSD license text
- - Makefile : script to compile or install lz5 library (static or dynamic)
+ - Makefile : script to compile or install lizard library (static or dynamic)
- - liblz5.pc.in : for pkg-config (make install)
+ - liblizard.pc.in : for pkg-config (make install)
  - README.md : this file